 My initial hot take on Sofia Coppola’s beloved film was that it was kind of depressing and boring.
 I was dreaming of traveling to Japan one day while Scarlet Johansson and Bill Murray’s characters were already there and defiantly not enjoying it.
 I was like a starving person watching rich people throw great food in the garbage.
 It was infuriating watching them moping around their hotel rooms.
 The camera should’ve been outside showing more of Tokyo.
 Turns out, the movie wasn’t about Tokyo at all, it just takes place there.

 Even though Lost in Translation’s been criticized for displaying stereotypes, we’re only seeing things from the viewpoint of the lost characters.
-Everyone living in Tokyo’s probably had similar karaoke nights, language misunderstandings or insulted someone.
-I even felt for Bob as I’ve been tricked into posing for photos and later found my face on the cover of a magazine.
+They are strangers in a strange land and it shows.

 Many scenes in Lost in Translation were filmed guerilla-style, without permits or shutting down the area.
 Most of the action shot in public was zoomed in from afar.